Dagovax/Rome-Total-War-Tools-and-Features/RTW.CampaignTools/readme.md

 The <b>Mercenaries</b> tab provides the same highlight mode as for hidden resources, but then based on the mercenary pools.
 Select a <b>mercenary pool</b> in the dropdown.
 The unit entries in the mercenary pool will be updated in the section below the dropdown.
 Press the <b>Start Highlight</b> button to start the mercenaries highlight mode.
 During highlight mode, you can select other mercenary pools.
 Turn the highlight off again by clicking the <b>Stop Highlight</b> button.

 ## Change Log
+***Version 1.0.18***
+- Fixed some issues regarding to `descr_namelist.txt`/`descr_names.txt` validation
+- Added `descr_strat.txt` validation and parsing
+- With above option, descr_strat also validates families and relatives.
+- Added Family Tree visualization.
+Can be accessed in **Campaign -> Visualize -> Family Tree**
+- Added validation for regions that do not have any fertile ground type pixels
+- Warnings now also take notice of the **Display -> Text** options.
+- Mercenary pool highlight now shows mercenary pool regions in red that are used in multiple pools.
+Only the first pool with that region is shown in green.
+- Some minor fixes and optimalizations.

 ***Version 1.0.17***
 - `corrected_regions.tga` creation now also takes into account a map_heights.hgt in your campaign folder.
 So black pixels will be created correctly.
 - `corrected_regions.tga` creation now also fixes port/settlement bordering neighbouring regions.